alexoshi/Support/README.md

 # Support
-This repository contains various functions I use for programs
+This repository contains various functions I found on the net and use for programs

 # AccurateTimer
 Provides a high resolution based on Multimedia Timer for short intervalls